 |ARC Form 15||PDF – DOC||Optical Imaging Annual Compliance Report|

 |RMD Form 3||PDF – DOC||Records Center Storage Carton Label|

-For any questions about the records transfer process, contact Oklahoma State Records Center staff at 1-405-522-3579 or firstname.lastname@example.org.
+If you are a state agency employee and have questions regarding the records transfer process, contact Oklahoma State Records Center by calling 405-522-3579 or emailing firstname.lastname@example.org.